 - Reykjavik street art.
 Reykjavik has lots of quirky and interesting street art.
 Take a walk through some side streets in the center of the city, and you’re sure to find some cool street art!

 - Nightlife.
 Reykjavik is quite famous for its nightlife.
-So if you love dancing, partying, and meeting new people, you’ll definitely not be dissapointed.
+So if you love dancing, partying, and meeting new people, you’ll definitely not be disappointed.
 The best area for nightlife in Reykjavik is around one of the main streets, Laugavegur.
-You can easily walk from one place to another, there’s usually no entrance fee, queus, or even dress-code.
+You can easily walk from one place to another, there’s usually no entrance fee, queues, or even dress code.
 It’s all very relaxed and that’s also part of its charm.
 Just keep in mind that you have to be at least 20 years old to drink alcohol in Iceland.

 - Nauthólsvík Geothermal Beach.
 If you are visiting Reykjavik in summer and are looking for a unique beach experience, you may want to give this a try.
-The beach also has steam baths, hot tubs, changing facilities, and showers, steam-baths and hot tubs.
+The beach also has steam baths, hot tubs, changing facilities, showers, steam baths, and hot tubs.
 It’s located close to Reykjavik Domestic Airport, a bit outside of the city center.
 More info here.

-- Viðey Island is home to Imagine Peace Tower created by Yoko Ono (and seen from Reykjavik as a bright light tower in the dark).
+- Viðey Island is home to Imagine Peace Tower created by Yoko Ono (and seen from Reykjavik as a bright light tower in the darkest months).
 Apart from that, there is actually not that much to see/do on this little island, but it’s an oasis of natural beauty, peace, and history.
 It’s just a 15-20-minute ferry ride from Reykjavik and can be a nice getaway from the city.
 There are daily departures in summer, and Saturday & Sunday in winter – see the schedule here.
-The ferry is also included with the Reykjavik City Card, but I’d only recommend it if you are staying in Reykjavik for a longer time and/or the weather is exceptionally nice and you want to do somehting a bit different.
+The ferry is also included with the Reykjavik City Card, but I’d only recommend it if you are staying in Reykjavik for a longer time and/or the weather is exceptionally nice and you want to do something a bit different.
 Or you can also visit here with this highly-rated tour.

 You can see the main sights of Reykjavik in just a couple of hours, so half a day to a day is enough for the first visit to Iceland’s capital city (see our recommended 1-day Reykjavik itinerary).
 However, if you also want to experience a few of the most interesting attractions, visit one or two museums, enjoy geothermal pools, restaurants, and nightlife, and also take one or two short excursions nearby, plan 2-3 days in Reykjavik.
 In addition, foresee plenty of time to enjoy all the wonderful natural sights of Iceland, further away from the capital city.

 Reykjavik is a very walkable city and the best way to explore the city center is on foot.
 For some attractions a bit further away, you can take public buses or a hop-on hop-off bus.
 Taxi is not ideal because it’s really expensive, and driving by car is only recommended if you are visiting places that are outside the city center.